parham-alvani/browser-wallpapers/README.md

-# browser-wallpapers
+# Browser Wallpapers

-Wallpaper for browsers (edge, chrome, etc.)
+## Introduction

+I use different browsers for various purposes.
+Since most browsers don't sync new tab backgrounds, I'm providing a solution for that here.